-Effect of Condition: There is more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the Authority's internal controls over improper segregation of duties.
+Effect of Condition: There is a reasonable possibility that a material misstatement of the financial statements will not be prevented or detected by the Authority's internal controls over financial reporting.

-Recommendation: The Board should review monthly billing reports to help alleviate risk created by segregation of duties and will begin to review the work of the service organization to help mitigate the risk.
+Recommendation: The Board should review monthly billing reports to help alleviate risk created by improper segregation of duties.